trantdai/trantdai.github.io/resume.md

 **Responsibilities**

-- Document existing LAN, workstations & server topology
+- Documented existing LAN, workstations, and server topology
-- Set up & relocate LAN, WIFI, ADSL/Cable modems/routers
+- Set up and relocated LAN, Wi-Fi, ADSL/cable modems and routers
-- Upgrade & update desktop PC hardware, MS Office, MS Windows and patches
+- Upgraded and updated desktop PC hardware, MS Office, MS Windows, and patches
-- Deploy security measures against viruses, spyware, and intrusion to all workstations
+- Deployed security measures against viruses, spyware, and intrusion to all workstations
-- Create clean backup images of operating systems
+- Created clean backup images of operating systems
-- Perform daily IT/Network admin & troubleshooting
+- Performed daily IT/network administration and troubleshooting
-- Liaise closely with PC retailers, legal software company, web hosting company, ISP to solve problems
+- Liaised closely with PC retailers, a legal software company, a web hosting company, and an ISP to solve problems

 **Achievements**

-- Selected by management as sole technical consultant for company
+- Selected by management as the sole technical consultant for the company

 ### Cisco Network Engineer, Contractor